OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial.md

     <Control xsi:type="Button" id="ToggleProtection">
     ```

-4. The next three `TODO`s set "resid"s, which is short for resource ID.
+4. The next three `TODO`s set resource IDs, or `resid`s.
 A resource is a string, and you'll create these three strings in a later step.
 For now, you need to give IDs to the resources.
 The button label should read "Toggle Protection", but the *ID* of this string should be "ProtectionButtonLabel", so the `Label` element should look like this:

     ```xml
     <Label resid="ProtectionButtonLabel" />
     ```

 5. The `SuperTip` element defines the tool tip for the button.
 The tool tip title should be the same as the button label, so we use the very same resource ID: "ProtectionButtonLabel".
 The tool tip description will be "Click to turn protection of the worksheet on and off".
-But the `ID` should be "ProtectionButtonToolTip".
+But the `resid` should be "ProtectionButtonToolTip".
 So, when you are done, the `SuperTip` element should look like this:

     ```xml
     <Supertip>